scramjetorg/raspberry-pi-dash/README.md

 ### I made some changes in my code, how to rebuild the sequence?

-There are two ways, you can force rebuld with `npm run build --upgrade` or manually remove `/dist` directory and do simple `npm run build`.
+There are two ways, you can force rebuild with `npm run build --upgrade` or manually remove `/dist` directory and do simple `npm run build`.

 ## Dictionary: